gasserandreas/rekognition/README.md

 ### Start development
 1. Install package dependencies: `npm install`
 2. Start project: `npm start`
+3. Run test cases: `npm run test`
+4. See coverage: `npm run test:coverage`

 ## Deployment

 Deployment is only supported by automated `Codebuild` deployment by AWS Codebuild.
 After merge on `develop` branch, Codebuild will automatically build and deploy to test environment.
 On merge on `master` production build will be deployed to prod environment.
+Version history is fully covered by `Semantic-Release`.